-- 15.1.
-The Combined Authority's Overview and Scrutiny Committee may review or scrutinise any Combined Authority decision in its role as accountable body for the Business Board.
-The Combined Authority's Scrutiny Officer shall ensure that this includes appropriate scrutiny of Business Board decision-making and achievements. - 15.2.
-Any Business Board member may be asked to attend, or otherwise contribute to, a meeting of the Combined Authority's Overview and Scrutiny Committee. - 15.3.
-The Combined Authority's Audit and Governance Committees will also review the local assurance framework and how the local assurance frameworks are operating in practice.
+- 1.1 The Combined Authority's Overview and Scrutiny Committee may review or scrutinise any Combined Authority decision in its role as accountable body for the Business Board.
+The Combined Authority's Scrutiny Officer shall ensure that this includes appropriate scrutiny of Business Board decision-making and achievements.
+An appointed member of Overview & Scrutiny Committee will shadowthe work of the Business Board and this member will occupy the position of Overview & Scrutiny Lead Member. - 1.2 Any Business Board member may be asked to attend, or otherwise contribute to, a meeting of the Combined Authority's Overview and Scrutiny Committee. - The Combined Authority's Audit and Governance Committees shall also oversee the audit and governance arrangements of the Business Board.

-16. Complaints and Whistleblowing
+(xvi) Complaints and Whistleblowing

-- 16.1.
-Any complaint received about the Business Board will be dealt with under either the Combined Authority and Business Board's Complaints or Confidential Complaints Policy. - 16.2.
-Any complaint about an individual Business Board member alleging a breach of the Code of Conduct will be dealt with in accordance with paragraph 16.1 above. - 16.3.
-Any whistleblowing concerns raised about the Business Board will be dealt with under the Combined Authority and Business Board's Whistleblowing Policy. - 16.4.
-Each of these procedures or policies shall be published on the Combined Authority website and accessible from the Business Board's website.
+- Any complaint received about the Business Board will be dealt with under either the Combined Authority and Business Board's Complaints or Confidential Complaints Policy. - The Business Board and the Combined Authority have adopted a confidential complaints procedure and whistleblowing procedure, which are both published on its website.
+Any complaints will be dealt with in accordance with its approved complaints process. - Any complaint about an individual Business Board member alleging a breach of the Code of Conduct will be dealt with in accordance with paragraph 16.1 above. - Any whistleblowing concerns raised about the Business Board will be dealt with under the Combined Authority and Business Board's Whistleblowing Policy. - Each of these procedures or policies shall be published on the Combined Authority website and accessible from the Business Board's website. - Where the Combined Authority cannot resolve the issue locally to the complainant's satisfaction, and the matter relates to the Cambridgeshire and Peterborough's Single Pot funding, the issue may be passed to the Ministry of Housing, Communities and Local Government (MHCLG) or other relevant departments, such as the Department for Transport (DfT), as appropriate to the complaint in question.
+If the complainant is not satisfied with the response, they can raise it with the Local Government Ombudsman